 Application Questions

-What should I keep in mind when designing a SEP?
+What should I keep in mind when designing a Supplemental Environmental Project?

 Use the Supplemental Environmental Project (SEP) Policy as a guide to developing the project concept.
-Consider the selection criteria.
-For example:
+Consider the selection criteria listed in the policy.
+Here are examples:

 1. Does my proposal fall into one or more of the Project Categories?